 - What are you most worried about?

 Most importantly, listen to what’s being said.
 An important aspect of being a manager is to make sure your employees feel heard, safe and empowered.
 Once you’ve fully heard them, help be a facilitator of solutions.
 Uncover what they’re excited about, how you can mentor them to be successful and unblock them to do their best work.
 This can be hard and takes skill and practice.
 Be prepared to learn about yourself and make changes if need be.

 5. Long term v short term goals

 Strike a balance between discussing long term and short term goals.
 Maybe discuss long term goals every few weeks with the majority of sessions on short term goals.
 Find a balance that works for you and your staff.

-There are endless benefits to the continuous and honest feedback given in a 1 to 1 both for a manager and staff.
-Bringing out the best in your employees, eliminating unnecessary tension, improving workflow, increasing your team’s energy level and making your employees feel valued are just a few reasons to find the time on your calendar for your next 1 to 1 if you’re in a leadership role.
-As an individual team member, the 1 to 1 serves as a place to share open and honest feedback with a manager to develop your career.
+There are endless benefits to the continuous and honest feedback given in a one to one both for a manager and staff.
+Bringing out the best in your employees, eliminating unnecessary tension, improving workflow, increasing your team’s energy level and making your employees feel valued are just a few reasons to find the time on your calendar for your next one to one if you’re in a leadership role.
+As an individual team member, the one to one serves as a place to share open and honest feedback with a manager to develop your career.

 Take a look at our tips for motivating staff and how you can use their goals to keep them excited about work.